Chicago’s choice for real change.

 Concrete steps to build a city that’s Growing, Affordable, and Safe.

-Set clear reliability and safety standards for public transit—and hold leadership accountable when service doesn’t show up.
+Install fare evasion gates and expand safety presence on the CTA.
+Set clear reliability standards—and hold leadership accountable when service doesn’t show up.

 Family-Sized Housing